nathanroses/nathanroses/README.md

 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning at vanderbilt university coding in nashville tennnessee
+- 🌱 I’m currently learning at vanderbilt university coding in nashville tennessee
 - 💞️ I’m looking to collaborate on front end developement projects
 - 📫 send me a dm for questions